jonrau1/CodeArtifactVulnScanner/README.md

 No, not as designed.
 Any modifications to this solution for purpose of scanning dependencies within CodeCommit are out of scope but could perhaps be added in scope in the future.
 I do reccomend using [Amazon CodeGuru Reviewer](https://aws.amazon.com/codeguru/) (if you use Python or Java) though, it has some built in [Security](https://aws.amazon.com/about-aws/whats-new/2020/12/amazon-codeguru-reviewer-announces-security-detectors-improve-code-security/) checks.

-#### Why is CVSSv2.0 used instead of CVSSv3.1?
+#### Why is both CVSSv2.0 and CVSSv3.0 recorded?

-Due to the age of CVEs, some existed before CVSSv3.1 was released.
-NIST does not appear to perform retrospective updates of the CVSS Scoring and so CVSSv2.0 is used as the primary vulnerability severity assessment.
-In the future CVSSv3.1 with be added as another bit of metadata to be collected.
+Due to the age of CVEs, some existed before CVSSv3.0 was released.
+NIST does not appear to perform retrospective updates of the CVSS Scoring and so both versions of CVSS are collected.

+#### I have a vulnerable software package that was not purged!
+Why?

+Some CVEs do not have any CVSS scoring information recorded at all, and thus, purging will not work - these types of CVEs are hardcoded with a `0` CVSS Base Score to avoid schema issues within DynamoDB.

 #### Can I perform vulnerability analysis of package dependencies?